Crusher 5e (Updated for the 2024 Rules)

 Crusher is best on builds that:

-This is an ideal feat for any martial class that doesn’t want to go with Polearm Master, as it adds a great movement attack and the chance for extra advantage, plus half an ASI.
-It forces you to stay with a particular weapon type, though, which may be difficult to keep if your DM offers a lot of magical weapons that aren’t bludgeoning damage.
+This is an ideal feat for any martial class that doesn’t want to go with Polearm Master, as it adds a great repositioning attack and the chance for extra advantage, plus an increase to an important ability score.
+It forces you to stay with a particular weapon type, though, which may be difficult to keep if your DM offers a lot of magical weapons that don’t deal bludgeoning damage.

 Artificer: Because this class is so flexible, it can work with most feats.
 Melee-focused artificers like Battle Smiths or Armorers can get some great use out of this since they are melee-oriented.

-Barbarian: It's not a terrible choice for a barbarian, especially compared to the other damage-type feats from Tasha’s Cauldron of Everything.
+Barbarian: It's not a terrible choice for a Barbarian, especially compared to the other damage-type feats.
 It offers them a chance to have a little battlefield manipulation, plus a possible damage boost.

-Fighter: Crusher is a very strong pickup for any build using a bludgeoning weapon.
-The Champion especially loves this feat because of how much more often they will be landing critical hits.
-The only downside of this feat would be if your fighter finds a magical weapon that isn't bludgeoning and is strictly better than your current weapon.
+Fighter: Crusher is a very strong pickup for any build using a Bludgeoning weapon.
+The Champion subclass especially loves this feat because of how much more often they will be landing Critical Hits.
+The only downside of this feat would be if your Fighter finds a magical weapon that doesn't deal Bludgeoning and is strictly better than your current weapon.

 Monk: If there was ever a perfect feat for Monks, this is it.
-Because your unarmed strikes are bludgeoning damage and a good variety of monk weapons, you can almost always trigger this feat.
+Because your Unarmed Strikes deal Bludgeoning damage and a good variety of Monk weapons, you can almost always trigger this feat.
 Any subclass is excellent, but I think Way of the Drunken Master fits best since they already offer a lot of battlefield manipulation.

 Sorcerer: Absolutely not worth it, as they never want to be in melee range.
 This feat is for martial classes.

-Wizard: Absolutely not worth it, as they never want to be in melee range.
+Warlock: Absolutely not worth it, as they never want to be in melee range.
 This feat is for martial classes.
-Bladesingers can use bludgeoning weapons, which works well with booming blade, for some fun damage opportunities, but it isn’t an essential feat
+Hexblades can use Bludgeoning weapons, which works well with Booming Blade, for some fun damage opportunities, but it isn’t an essential feat by any means.

-Warlock: Absolutely not worth it, as they never want to be in melee range.
+Wizard: Absolutely not worth it, as they never want to be in melee range.
 This feat is for martial classes.
-Hexblades can use bludgeoning weapons, which works well with booming blade, for some fun damage opportunities, but it isn’t an essential feat by any means.
+Bladesingers can use Bludgeoning weapons, which works well with Booming Blade, for some fun damage opportunities, but it isn’t an essential feat

 What's the best weapon to use with Crusher?